 Beef sausages and papaya salad: these sausages have a deep red color due to the spices used, and sold as a street BBQ decadent.
 Very often you can purchase a papaya salad to eat with.
 The salad includes papaya, dried shrimps, tomatoes, bean sprouts, cucumbers, chilies, garlic, etc.

 Exotic fruits: Siem Reap, like other cities of Southest Asia, is where you can taste the best exotic fruits without breaking your budget.
 Rambutan, palm fruits, snake fruits, mangoes, lychees, jackfruit, you name it.
 Try a bit of everything, and buy some more on your way home if you luggage allows.
 Visit local open air market like Psar Cha Old Market or the Night Market and you will be surprised at the amount of fresh fruit sold there.
-Travel Indochina and Cambodia
+Cambodia tours packages